 Discussions: It is important to discuss course topics with each other to gain different perspectives, viewpoints, and ideas that might not otherwise be considered without discussion.
-Discussions will cover a variety of topics and concepts, designed to engage students with diverse and inclusive perspectives on labor and employment relations.
 Since this course takes place online, we will hold these types of conversations in threaded discussions we will call "Discussions."
 Though I will interact with you in the discussions, overall this venue will be for you and your peers.